jacobheric/debt/README.md

 The results are displayed in a simple, responsive CSS flexbox using Tailwind.

 ## TODO
 * add tests via Jest: https://gatsby.dev/unit-testing
+* add husky precommit hooks for linting and testing